 What’s good about how the French place their traffic lights is that it is impossible for cars to encroach on the pedestrian crosswalk.
 If they did, they would not be able to see the traffic light.
 There are ‘repeater’ traffic lights placed low on poles at intersections.
 It is still impossible for a driver to see them if their car moves into the crosswalk.

 While much of North America has switched to pedestrian lights with clocks that countdown the time left before the light changes, I have decided they are a bad idea.
 They encourage people to say, “I have three seconds left, I can make it.”
 Sometimes, they can’t.
 In France, the pedestrian lights are either green or red.
 Once they are red, you do not have time to cross the street.
 As soon as it turns red, stop and wait.
 The other thing that is different is there may be two pedestrian lights – one for the first half of the street and a second for the second half.
 You may have to wait in the middle of the street – but there is always a safe place to do so.
 Don’t assume that because you have green as you start to cross the street, it is safe to cross the entire street.
 It may not be.
 When the red man in the photo below turns green, the green on the other side will turn red.
-You’ll have to stand between the two poles and wait.
+You’ll have to stand on the island between the two poles and wait.

 Sometimes, there’s sign warning you that you can’t cross the entire street at one time.